-With warmer spring temperatures drying out the bike trails, we thought it would be good to repeat a message developed by the International Mountain Bike Association (IMBA).
+With warmer spring temperatures drying out the bike trails, we thought repeating a message developed by the International Mountain Bike Association (IMBA) would be good.
 These tips work well for courteous conduct on both shared-use paths and lanes.
-Keep in mind that procedures for yielding and passing may vary in different locations or with traffic conditions.
+Remember that yielding and passing procedures may vary in different locations or with traffic conditions.
 By following these six ‘Rules of the Trail,’ everyone should have a fun and memorable season.

 Bike trail etiquette for a safer ride